 Culture always wins over tools and technologies, but most of the business world is tone deaf to understanding culture.

 Now, business jargon and false culture are in our schools thanks to The Leader in Me.
-The Seven Habits have been packaged for the big business of the deficit model and sold to education interests who invoke it upon our children.
+The Seven Habits have been packaged for the big, unethical business of the deficit model and sold to education interests who invoke it upon our children.
 As an engineer and open source geek, hearing children–en masse–use hack corporatist jargon is more alarming than hearing them swear.
 At least swearing is authentic.
 Teaching children to think and communicate in business jargon, in terms owned and licensed by a corporation, is tasteless and creepy.
 This language should not be used without irony and full knowledge of its history.

 Here is what our young leaders are writing.
 These are presented without evident irony or shame in the hallways of our elementary school.

 - I’m a leader because I sit quietly.

 - I’m a leader because I do what the teacher tells me.

 - I am a leader because I always follow the rules.